apache/db-jdo/draft-THREAT-MODEL.md

 *(maintainer)* A PM may be associated with multiple threads if `PersistenceManager.setMultithreaded(...)` is set to `true`.
 Concurrent use of a single PM is embedder responsibility.
-That said, the JDO API library should support multi-threaded use and provide minimum safeguard against wrong usage.
+That said, the JDO Implementation library (external to the jdo-api itself) should support multi-threaded use *(when setMultithreaded is set to true)* and provide safeguard against wrong usage.
 The API should make it easy for embedders to use it correctly and should be designed such that behavior under concurrency is not surprising to embedders.